-Can analyze up to 55 elements as individual elements and/or compounds.
+The analysis can contain a combination of up to 50 elements and/or compounds.
 Unanalyzed elements can be specified stoichiometrically bound with an analyzed element (e.g., oxides or carbonates).
 Elements can be analyzed in one or more compounds within the same analysis.
 One compound (or element) can be analyzed by difference.
 Any number of compounds (or elements) can be “fixed.”
 For example, solutions, binders and/or hydrated crystals can be analyzed this way.

 Any bulk or single-layer (unsupported) thin-film sample can be analyzed by either standardless or a calibration-with-standards FP approach.
-Optional software is available to handle multilayer samples up to 6 layers for simultaneous film thickness and composition analysis using FP with standards.
-An additional software option available for purchase is able to handle multilayer samples, up to 8 layers, for simultaneous film thickness and composition analysis using FP with standards (please contact Amptek for this additional option order #XRS-FP2-8L).
+With the XRS-FP2 MTF option, calibration-with-standards FP approach is required to handle multilayer samples (up to 8 layers) for simultaneous, interlayer film thickness and composition analysis (please contact Amptek for this additional option order #XRS-FP2-8L).

 The analysis module includes options.
 First, one can choose to use fundamental parameters (FP) for the quantitative analysis.
 This module solves a set of non-linear equations which relate the intensity of the X-ray peaks to the concentration of the elements in the sample.
 These equations include terms due to attenuation and enhancement in the sample, production of secondary X-rays in the sample, attenuation in windows and air, tube spectra, scattering, etc. Second, one can choose FP with scatter ratios.
 This option is recommended when the sample contains a significant amount of low-Z materials, such as plastic.
 An estimate is made for the unanalyzed fraction of the sample by comparing the known fraction of analytes with the measured C/R ratio and ascribing the remainder to a pair of elements that bracket the estimated mean atomic number.
 Third, one can choose simple least squares fitting.
 This is empirical method, which does not use all the information about a sample.
 Instead, it relies on simple calibration coefficients and presumes that the intensity of a particular line is linearly related to the concentration.